driedpampas/realme-8-megaguide/readme.md

 - This method will **wipe your phone** and **temporarily downgrade your phone to RUI2**
 - **Read this tutorial step by step to don't miss anything.**
 - This method doesn't use **Deep Test**
 - I used this method on [my](t/me.driedpampas) own device so I can confirm it works.
+Others have also used this method.

 <p align="center" style="color: red;">Use this tutorial <b>only with RUI3</b></p>